nystudio107/generator-craftinstall/README.md

 * `url:` the git clone URL for the plugin
 * `path:` the destination path, relative to the project directory

-By default, generator-nystudio107 just clones my `Minify`, `Cookies`, and `Path Tools` plugins, but you can change these, or add any plugins you want cloned here.
+By default, generator-craftinstall just clones my `Minify`, `Cookies`, and `Path Tools` plugins, but you can change these, or add any plugins you want cloned here.

 ### REMOTE_GIT_ORIGIN